Glitch effectGlitch effectGlitch effect

 Text Link

-A European Union regulation on information privacy that governs how personal data of individuals in the EU can be processed and transferred.
+The GDPR is a European Union regulation on information privacy that governs how the personal data of people in the EU can be processed and transferred.

 Text Link